 Bradley Hanson, Director of Folklife

 Bradley Hanson has served as Director of Folklife at the Tennessee Arts Commission since January 2015.
-As the State Folklorist, Hanson oversees the Traditional Arts Apprenticeship Program, the Tennessee Folklife Cultural Survey, and manages numerous grants awarded for folklife projects across the state.
-In addition, he consults and contributes statewide on various folklife programming, documentation, research, and media projects.
+As the State Folklorist, he oversees the Traditional Arts Apprenticeship Program, the Tennessee Folklife Cultural Survey, and manages numerous grants awarded for folklife projects across the state.
+In addition, he consults and contributes statewide on folklife programming, documentation, research, and media projects.
 He graduated from Brown University with a PhD in Ethnomusicology in 2014.

 In 2014, his book proposal, Tuned Our Way: Music, Memory, and Heritage in East Tennessee, was accepted into the Folklore Studies in a Multicultural World series, a Mellon Foundation Scholarly Monograph Initiative for first time authors.
 The work is set for future publication from the University of Illinois Press.
 His scholarship has also been published at the Southern Spaces online journal, in The New Encyclopedia of Southern Culture: Volume 14: Folklife, and in The Routledge Companion to Intangible Heritage.

-Bradley has also presented traditional musicians at many events and festivals, including the Louie Bluie Music and Arts Festival (2007-2015), the Sounds Like Home: A Night of Music from the Cumberlands concert (2010-2014), and the WLAF Community Reunion (2015), in Caryville; and A Night of Music from New River (2011) and The Legendary Wade Hill and Friends (2015) for Jubilee Community Arts, in Knoxville.
+He has also presented traditional musicians at many events and festivals, including the Louie Bluie Music and Arts Festival (2007-2015), the Sounds Like Home: A Night of Music from the Cumberlands concert (2010-2014), and the WLAF Community Reunion (2015), in Caryville; and A Night of Music from New River (2011) and The Legendary Wade Hill and Friends (2015) for Jubilee Community Arts, in Knoxville.
 He also served as a lead presenter at the Everlasting Music: Seven Decades of Music from the Cumberland Mountains concert in Crossville in 2014.